-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Town & Country Home Loans, Inc. at (760)789-9995 to discuss how we can help.
+You can choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans because interest rates are low and they wish to lock in the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Town & Country Home Loans, Inc. at (760)789-9995 to learn more.

-There are many different types of Adjustable Rate Mortgages.
-ARMs are normally adjusted twice a year, based on various indexes.
+There are many types of Adjustable Rate Mortgages.
+ARMs are generally adjusted every six months, based on various indexes.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
+ARMs most often feature their lowest, most attractive rates at the start of the loan.
+They guarantee that interest rate from a month to ten years.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans benefit people who will move before the initial lock expires.
+These loans are fixed for a certain number of years (3 or 5), then adjust.
+These loans are usually best for people who expect to move in three or five years.
+These types of adjustable rate loans most benefit people who will sell their house or refinance before the initial lock expires.

-Most people who choose ARMs do so because they want to get lower introductory rates and do not plan on staying in the house for any longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they cannot sell their home or refinance with a lower property value.
+You might choose an ARM to take advantage of a very low introductory interest rate and plan on moving, refinancing or simply absorbing the higher rate after the introductory rate expires.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell their home or refinance at the lower property value.